 While an application performance monitor is mostly employed to monitor application performance in production environments, doing the same in the development environment can significantly decrease development time and increase application

 performance and stability. .
 The terms DevOps (development + operations) is becoming increasingly popular.
-It is important to note that web application performance monitoring is a key component of DevOps practices acting as a catalyst in most
+It is important to note that web application performance management is a key component of DevOps practices acting as a catalyst in most

 DevOps processes.
 In fact, most enterprises that have adopted DevOps find this as one of the core applications of enterprise application performance monitoring systems.

-EMA (Enterprise Management Associates) research states that manual troubleshooting is the single biggest bottleneck that DevOps teams face in their continuous delivery pipeline and that 'APM solutions can substantially mitigate the challenges generated by high rates of production change.'
+EMA (Enterprise Management Associates) research states that manual troubleshooting is the single biggest bottleneck that DevOps teams face in their continuous delivery pipeline and that 'Application Performance Monitoring' solutions can substantially mitigate the challenges generated by high rates of production change.'
 For example, a request made to a web application is taking unusually long to respond.
 This could be due to slow running queries trying to retrieve the relevant information from the database but of course, without an app performance monitor, such problems are hard to identify.
 There are numerous possibilities of errors like these causing problems in web application performance monitoring while tracking background as well as front end transactions such as JVM becoming completely saturated, transactions consuming time, etc. With the help of the right application performance monitoring tools, these transactions details are made available and error causing codes can directly be pinpointed and delays in problem identification and resolution can be massively reduced.
 Operations, development and quality assurance teams then become more flexible breaking barriers in collaboration and becoming more transparent and effective with their development as well as production processes.

 The objectives of IT Ops and DevOps teams across organizations converge at one common goal that is satisfying customer demands.
 As they say, you cannot manage what you cannot measure.
 Measuring end user experience therefore is of paramount